Anil K. Jain (computer scientist, born 1948)

-Biography
+Early life and education

-Born in India, Anil K. Jain received his Bachelor of Technology in electrical engineering from the Indian Institute of Technology, Kanpur in 1969.
-He received his MS and PhD from the Ohio State University in 1970 and 1973, respectively.
-His PhD advisor was Robert B. McGhee, and his PhD thesis was titled Some Aspects of Dimensionality and Sample Size Problems in Statistical Pattern Recognition.
-Jain taught at Wayne State University from 1972 to 1974 and joined the faculty of Michigan State University in 1974, where he is currently a University Distinguished Professor.
+Born in Basti, India, Jain received his Bachelor of Technology in electrical engineering from the Indian Institute of Technology, Kanpur in 1969.
+He then moved to the United States, where he earned his M.S. in 1970 and Ph.D. in 1973 from Ohio State University.
+His doctoral dissertation, titled Some Aspects of Dimensionality and Sample Size Problems in Statistical Pattern Recognition, was supervised by Robert B. McGhee and B. Chandrasekaran and laid the groundwork for his subsequent research in pattern recognition.

+Jain began his academic career at Wayne State University, where he taught from 1972 to 1974.
+In 1974, he joined the faculty of Michigan State University, where he has remained for over five decades and currently holds the position of University Distinguished Professor.